1989Ryan/XJTU-Bachelor-Thesis-LaTeX-Template/README.md

 ## Attention

+* This is an unofficial template and only suitable for undergraduate candidates from 2021.
+You should contact your advisor for the official template.
+We are not taking responsibility for any problem this template caused.
-This project has not been tested on other platforms.
+* This project has not been tested on other platforms.

 ## Ack